vivekrmishra/barclaysProject/README.md

 2. For every user action, the corresponding API has been hosted.
 Like /report/, /createItem/, /updateSellPrice/, /updateBuy/, /updateSell/, /updateSellPrice/, /deleteItem/.
 Every api call has individual stored Procedure call.

-3. /CreateItem – creates new item in itemdetails table set item as active
+3. /CreateItem – creates new item in itemdetails table set item as active<br />
-                - create new record in item_sellprice_history table
+                - create new record in item_sellprice_history table<br />
-                - log activity to activity table as success.
+                - log activity to activity table as success.<br />

-4. /updateBuy – update the quantity of item in itedetails table
+4. /updateBuy – update the quantity of item in itedetails table<br />
-              - log acitivity in activity table as success
+              - log acitivity in activity table as success<br />

-5. /UpdateSell – checks if the quantity to sell is lees than or equals the available quantity.
+5. /UpdateSell – checks if the quantity to sell is lees than or equals the available quantity. <br />
-              - If true,
+              - If true, <br />
-                - deducts the quantity to available in itemdetails table,
+                -- deducts the quantity to available in itemdetails table, <br />
-                - log the activity in activity table as success
+                -- log the activity in activity table as success<br />
-             - If false
+             - If false<br />
-		          - log the activity in activity table as failure
+		 -- log the activity in activity table as failure<br />

-6. /deleteItem – fetch the item from itemdetails table and mark it as delete
+6. /deleteItem – fetch the item from itemdetails table and mark it as delete<br />
-                - log the activity in activity table as success
+                - log the activity in activity table as success<br />

 7. /UpdateSellPrice – get the item id from itemdetails table and add new row to item_sellprice_history table with itemid, sellpriceid
-                      and new sell price
+                      and new sell price<br />
-                      - update the itemdetails table with new sell price id
+                      - update the itemdetails table with new sell price id<br />

-8. /report – grabs the records since last report generation
+8. /report – grabs the records since last report generation<br />
-          - captures the set of rows that were sold
+          - captures the set of rows that were sold<br />
           - get the profit from the items sold.
-Note the record do maintain the sell price id, so a same item can have diferent sell priceid (that leads to different sell price) and profit is calculated accordingly.
+Note the record do maintain the sell price id, so a same item can have diferent sell priceid (that leads to different sell price) and profit is calculated accordingly.<br />
-          - check if any of item has been deleted since last report generation
+          - check if any of item has been deleted since last report generation<br />
-          - if yes
+          - if yes <br />
-             – calculate the value with costprice * quantity left.
-This amount negates the profit
+             –- calculate the value with costprice * quantity left.
+This amount negates the profit<br />
-          - Get the list of active items
+          - Get the list of active items<br />
-          - send the details list with the net profit to server
+          - send the details list with the net profit to server<br />